My Geisha: Plot

 Paul Robaix, a famous director, wants to film the Puccini opera on location in Japan under the title Madame Butterfly, with the dialogue spoken in English by the actors and the score sung in Italian by the best singers of opera available.
 His wife, Lucy Dell, has been the leading lady in all of his greatest films, and she is more famous.
 He feels that she overshadows him and he yearns to achieve success independent of her.
-By choosing to film Madam Butterfly, he can select a different leading lady without hurting her feelings, because she, as a blue-eyed, red-headed comedy actress, would not be suitable to play a Japanese woman in a tragedy.
+By choosing to film Madame Butterfly, he can select a different leading lady without hurting her feelings, because she, as a blue-eyed, red-headed comedy actress, would not be suitable to play a Japanese woman in a tragedy.
 As a surprise, she visits him in Japan while he's searching for a leading lady.
 To surprise him further, she disguises herself as a geisha at a dinner party, planning to unveil her identity during the meal.

 But she is delighted to discover that everyone at the dinner party, including her husband, believes her to be a Japanese woman.
 She learns that the studio has decided to give her husband just enough funds to film the movie in black and white, with inexpensive singers, because there are no big stars in the film.
 She decides to audition for the role of Butterfly with the studio's knowledge but without telling her husband.
 Then the studio will give him the budget he needs to make the film he wants.

 Lucy gets the part and is wonderful.
 Through the course of the film, she begins to be concerned that Yoko will steal her husband's affections, though he never does develop feelings for the invented character.